Retro Branding Is About the Version of You That Lives in the Past.

 Many researchers identified consistency as a contributor to a brand’s perceived authenticity.
 It is a concept that appears in somewhat different forms, depending on the study: nostalgia, heritage, history, and continuity.

-Authenticity comes from showing up again and again with purpose.
-It’s staying true to what you stand for, even when it costs you something.
+Authenticity comes from showing up again and again with a purpose, especially when it costs something.

 Consistency (and the authenticity it creates) is a tool that’s available even to brands without a nostalgic past.